 When you fill out the FAFSA or CA Dream Act Application, we use the income data you provide to calculate your expected family contribution (EFC).
 We calculate your unmet need by subtracting the EFC from your cost of attendance (COA).
 Your unmet need forms the basis for eligibility and amount determinations for funds like the Federal Pell Grant, Federal Direct Subsidized Loans, and the California College Promise Grant (BOG waiver).

-However, you may find that you (and/or your parents’) income in the current year is lower than what you earned in the base tax year that the FAFSA/CADAA uses.
+However, you may find that you (and/or your parents’) income in the current or prior year is lower than what you earned in the base tax year that the FAFSA/CADAA uses.
 Some examples of these special circumstances include:

 - a major change in employment or layoff;